 --PSB, Left To My Own Devices

 We absolutely loved the Warehouse Cafe.
 Located in, you guessed it, an old building in a neighborhood of warehouses, Warehouse Cafe serves fantastic vegetarian cuisine.
 We stopped in for lunch and a pot of tea.
 I have to say that I was absolutely delighted when my tea pot was served wearing a colorful knitted tea cosy crafted with love by a member of the staff.
-Visiting Warehouse Cafe in Birmingham will definitely bring a smile to your face.
+Visiting Warehouse Cafe in Birmingham will definitely bring a smile to your face and was one of many great places to eat that we discovered in Birmingham.

 Not-So-Sad Robot World